Late capitalism: Corey Robin's argument

 Analogous to Marcel van der Linden, Corey Robin feels that workers still have things to learn, to be able to assume their role in changing the course of history.
-They don’t know whether they have won the war, or whether they can win it, before they have fought the battle.
-But if they don't put up a fight, they will assuredly lose.
-Through struggle they have to learn how to change society for the better.
-In the Communist Manifesto, Marx and Engels commented in this sense that “The [written] history of all hitherto existing society is the history of class struggles... an uninterrupted, now hidden, now open fight, a fight that each time ended, either in a revolutionary re-constitution of society at large, or in the common ruin of the contending classes.”
+In the Communist Manifesto, Marx and Engels commented in this sense that "The [written] history of all hitherto existing society is the history of class struggles... an uninterrupted, now hidden, now open fight, a fight that each time ended, either in a revolutionary re-constitution of society at large, or in the common ruin of the contending classes."
 However, Robin has nothing to say about the parasitism of late capitalism, and the role of the academic class in exploiting, discriminating and parasitizing the workers.
-Robin’s approach to social power contrasts with Marx’s interpretation of historical processes and with Mandel’s parametric determinism (or "the dialectic of objective and subjective factors").
+Robin's approach to social power contrasts with Marx's interpretation of historical processes and with Mandel's parametric determinism (or "the dialectic of objective and subjective factors").
 According to Marx, people do make their own history with their actions, but not in a void, not simply under self-selected social and material circumstances, but under given conditions inherited from the past.
 Marx reached the insight that "the educators have to be educated themselves", i.e. they have to become learners in order to understand properly what they are talking about.